The Nest

 After you submit your rental application, the landlord will review it and respond with either an approval or a denial.
 If your application is approved, you will receive a phone call providing details about the next steps.

-These steps include providing rent and security deposit payment information and scheduling your move-in date.
+These steps include providing rent and security deposit payment information, as well as scheduling your move-in date.
 If your application is denied, the landlord will explain the reasons for the rejection, helping you understand why it was not accepted.

 Why Does It Take So Long For A Rental Application To Be Approved?

-Renting an apartment can be lengthy, as much of it isn’t automated.
+Renting an apartment can be a lengthy process, as much of it isn’t automated.
 While some aspects, such as credit checks, can be completed quickly, landlords or property managers still review most of the application manually before approving it.

 This review process often includes contacting your employer, requesting additional documents, or seeking explanations for past late payments or expenses.
 As a result, it may take some time to get your rental application approved.